gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Collections/README.md

 ### ISet&lt;T&gt; Construction Kit

 For example, let's imagine that we need to build a custom implementation of `System.Collections.Generic.ISet<T>` collection.
-In order to do that, we need to implement a plethora of methods such as `UnionWith`, `IntersectWith`, `ExceptWith` just to begin with.
+In order to do that, we need to implement a plethora of methods such as `UnionWith`, `IntersectWith`, `ExceptWith` and so on just to begin with.
 It gets complicated and nuanced quickly, while all we want is to build a simple custom `ISet<T>` implementation.

 This is where the concept of a construction kit starts to shine.